 One of the key reasons people prepare their Lasting Powers of Attorney is reassurance.
-They want to be reassured that, no matter what happens, their wishes will be followed.

-One of the key reasons people prepare their Lasting Powers of Attorney is reassurance.
-They want to be reassured that, no matter what happens, their wishes will be followed, and they will not face additional disruption.
+People want to be reassured that, no matter what happens, their wishes will be followed, and they will not face additional disruption.
 This is also true when it comes to property matters.
-Many of our customers take the decision to own their property as Tenants in Common in order to create a Trust within their Will which protects their property for their families.
+Many of our customers take the decision to sever as Joint Tenants and own their property as Tenants in Common allowing them to create a Protective Property Trust within their Will which protects their property for their loved ones.

-Once these plans, and others like them, are in place families can be reassured that all these issues have been taken care of.
+Once these plans, and others like them, are in place families can be reassured that these issues have been taken care of.
 In all these situations where we have been instructed to do so, once documents are signed, we act promptly to pass on these instructions to the relevant authorities.

-The situation regarding properties, and the severance of Joint Ownership to Tenants in Common is more reassuring.
-Once the documents have been signed and verified the instructions regarding the property are immediately valid.
-However, to ensure the process is complete and cannot be disrupted or challenged the instruction to sever a tenancy for example, should be submitted to the Land Registry.
+The situation when it comes to properties, and the severance of Joint Ownership to Tenants in Common is more reassuring.
+Once the documents have been signed and verified the instructions regarding the property become immediately valid.
+However, we advise that to ensure the process is complete and cannot be disrupted or challenged, the instruction to sever a tenancy for example, should be submitted to the Land Registry.